 Collagen treatment can be combined with other cosmetic procedures, including botulinum toxin injections and laser resurfacing.

 Your doctor will take a complete medical history.
-Medication that reduce blood clotting, such as aspirin, anti-inflammatory agents, warfarin and some herbal medications, may increase the chance of bleeding.
+Medication that reduces blood clottings, such as aspirin, anti-inflammatory agents, warfarin and some herbal medications, may increase the chance of bleeding.
 People with severe allergies (anaphylaxis) or allergy to injected local anaesthetics should not be treated with bovine, porcine or human collagen.

 To see if you are eligible for bovine collagen replacement therapy you will require one or two skin tests.
 No skin test is necessary for human collagen as allergic reactions are very unlikely.

 Collagen treatments are carried out in a medical centre by a specially trained nurse or doctor.
-The treatment usually take 20 minutes to an hour.
+The treatment usually takes 20 minutes to an hour.

 Procedure for collagen replacement treatments

-Immediately after injection the site may be tender, red and swollen.
+Immediately after injection, the site may be tender, red and swollen.
 This will gradually settle over the next few days.
 It is safe to cover the treated areas with make-up if you wish.
-Avoid strenous exercise, sunburn and alcohol during this time.
+Avoid strenuous exercise, sunburn and alcohol during this time.
 Your therapist may ask to check the results in 2 or 3 weeks and top up with more collagen if necessary.

 Collagen implants are not permanent.
 Because collagen is a natural protein it slowly breaks down into amino acids that are then absorbed by the body.
 In most cases, implants last anywhere between one to six months, although in some people one implant may be sufficient for up to two years.
 Repeat treatments will be necessary to maintain the results.